Top 10 things to do in Victoria, Vancouver Island

 Where: 1 Dallas Road

-What: Picturesque Fisherman’s Wharf sits along the waterfront and offers the chance to take part in all sorts of activities, with many tours, including whale-watching excursions that depart from here.
-You could easily spend an afternoon just gazing at the boats that come in and out of the harbour, watching for seals, and checking out the unique shops and food kiosks.
+What: Picturesque Fisherman’s Wharf sits along the waterfront and offers the chance to take part in all sorts of fun things to do in Victoria, with many tours, including whale-watching excursions that depart from here.
+You could easily spend an afternoon just gazing at the boats that come in and out of the harbour, watching for seals, and checking out the unique shops and food kiosks. - making it one of the more lively Victoria tourist attractions.

 Highlights: Some of the best fresh-off-the-boat seafood can be enjoyed here at the wharf, at Barb’s Fish & Chips, which floats in the Inner Harbour.
 This eatery is renowned for its mouth-watering fish ‘n’ chips, and you can enjoy dining on the open-air picnic tables while you watch the seals splash in the water and the sea planes taking off and landing.